There are some superb anchorages around the Bailiwick of Guernsey. Here, reproduced courtesy of the Guernsey Yacht Club

 There are a few private moorings reserved for passenger ferries and local boats, some of which become free at the end of the working day.

 Yachts wishing to take the ground may do so north of the 'lagoon'.

 Mooring of boats and dinghies at the Rosaire landing (which covers just after half flood) is not permitted, but a limited number of tenders or dinghies may be manhandled up to rocks above the HW mark, but clear of the landing steps.

 A very picturesque little cove on the east side of Herm, steeply shelving but levels out to a shoal at Low Water.

-Peacefulness, outstanding natural beauty, fabulous sandy beaches, scenic cliff walks and crystal clear safe bathing all make Herm a definite "Port of Call" for visiting yachtsmen.
+Peacefulness, outstanding natural beauty, fabulous sandy beaches, scenic cliff walks and crystal clear safe bathing all make Herm a definite "Port of Call" for visiting yachts.
 The half tide harbour is safe in virtually all weathers.
 With its easy approach from St Peter Port, it is ideal for bilge keelers or multihulls.
 Moor using ground chains and bouys on the sandy beach or enter the inner harbour.
 Keel boats can lie against the walls.

 There is no charge for mooring.
-To remain overnight, visiting yachtsmen should obtain the tenants permission which can easily be obtained from the harbour administration office or the White House Hotel.
+To remain overnight, visiting vessels should obtain permission which can easily be obtained from the harbour administration office or the White House Hotel.
 The harbour has a sandy bottom and takes about 8 boats moored fore and aft.
 The sandy harbour beach is recommended where there are good ground chains and space for 30 boats.
 The harbour is safe in virtually all weather conditions and generally not subject to surge or swell.

 Banquette Bay is the name for the triangular area bounded by Sark and Brecquou on two sides, but there are two bays worth mentioning as potential anchorage's: